 For those of us involved in academia, autumn is truly the start of the new year.
 Think about it.
 January isn’t really the best time to start anew.
 In the northern hemisphere, the colder, darker months can leave us feeling lackluster and depressed.
 On top of that, we’re fresh off of the holidays, when we may have overspent and overindulged.
 When it comes to January, it’s a wonder we attempt to create a new start at all.

 Enter the fall season.
 These back-to-school months seem fresh and unencumbered.
 We enjoy the suffusion of fellow students teeming about and the charged atmosphere of beginning new classes.
-Even as mature graduate students likely working more independently off-campus, there is a sense of new possibility.
+Even as mature graduate students likely work more independently off-campus, there is a sense of new possibility.

 This October, how can you keep that fresh, back-to-school-feeling?
 Look no further!
+Here are methods to keep your dissertation momentum going.

-5 Steps to Keep your Inner Student Alive
+5 Steps to Keep Your Inner Student Alive

 Reconnect with your supervisor and peers.

-Many graduate students working on their dissertations gradually become quite isolated from other students in their program, as well as their supervisor and committee members.
+Many graduate students working on their dissertations gradually become quite isolated from other students in their program, as well as their supervisors and committee members.
 (Of course, reasons for this vary.)
 Reach out to them now.
 Set up a meeting with your key advisor to discuss your current status, timelines and progress.
 Consider arranging an accountability or writing group with peers.
 If possible, arrange to meet another student in your program in person to discuss challenges and successes, et al.

 Re-engage with your dissertation draft.

 Move past your inner resistance.
 It will feel a bit uncomfortable at first, but after a summer of outdoor busy-ness and family activities, fall is the perfect time to get back into the writing groove.
 Start by reviewing where you left off: do you want to pick things up again there or perhaps dive into a different section?
 Remember that the dissertation writing process does not have to be sequential.
 Try to schedule a regular writing block of even an hour or 90 minutes into your day.
 Slot it formally into your calendar.
 Reward yourself for meeting your daily writing goals.
-It is amazing how momentum can build with a regular writing practice – and how quickly the weight of procrastination can lift!
+It is amazing how momentum can build with regular writing practice – and how quickly the weight of procrastination can lift!

 Venture outside your usual haunts.